PedroClair/prePosCovid/README.md

   - [ ] Short interactions and frequent deliveries
   - [ ] 8-hour sprint planning meeting

+- The resolutions of the questions are based on the materials provided by the course instructor.
+If necessary, the students can confer the answer and ask for a review.

 Functionality number 1 is from the tuple below with an array of 36 student's grades.
 ```